helmetjs/helmet/README.md

 // ...
 ```

-You can also use them individually:
+You can also use its pieces individually:

 ```js
 app.use(helmet.noCache());